Hay Street, Perth

-Hay Street is a major road through the central business district of Perth, Western Australia and adjacent suburbs.
-The street was named after Robert William Hay, the Permanent Under Secretary for Colonies.
+Hay Street is a major road through the Perth central business district, Western Australia and adjacent suburbs.
+The street was named after Robert Hay, the Permanent Under Secretary for Colonies.
 Sections of the road were called Howick Street and Twiss Street until 1897.
 One block in the central business section is now a pedestrian mall with extremely limited vehicular traffic, so that it is necessary to make a significant detour in order to drive the entire length of Hay Street.

 Route description

 Orientated east-west, the road starts at The Causeway travelling west through the suburbs of East Perth, Perth, West Perth, and Subiaco, where the road originally terminated at Subiaco.
 Unusually, the street numbers reset to 1 when Hay Street crosses Thomas Street and enters Subiaco.

-A subway under the Fremantle railway line was constructed in the early 1900s, replaced when the railway was moved underground through Subiaco in 1999.
+A subway under the Fremantle railway line was constructed in the early 1900s, replaced when the railway line was moved underground through Subiaco in 1999.
 From that point it becomes Underwood Avenue through Jolimont, Floreat (past Perry Lakes) and ends in Swanbourne.